Bernardo Rucellai: Family

 Rucellai was born in Florence on 11 August 1448, second son and one of seven children of the wealthy merchant Giovanni di Paolo Rucellai and of Iacopa Strozzi, daughter of the banker Palla di Noferi Strozzi.
-Giovanni Rucellai remained loyal to Strozzi after the banishment of the latter to Padova by Cosimo de' Medici in November 1434, and for about 27 years he took no part in public life.
+Giovanni Rucellai remained loyal to Strozzi after the banishment of the latter to Padua by Cosimo de' Medici in November 1434, and for about 27 years he took no part in public life.
 However, he became friends with Cosimo, and in 1461 Bernardo, then about 13 years old, was married to Cosimo's granddaughter Nannina de' Medici, daughter of Piero di Cosimo and elder sister to Lorenzo.
 Nannina was brought to her husband's house five years later, on 8 June 1466.
 The wedding feast was famous for its opulence: 500 guests were seated on a dais which occupied the Loggia Rucellai and the whole of the piazza and the Via della Vigna Nuova in front of Palazzo Rucellai, the family palace built by Giovanni Rucellai to designs by Leon Battista Alberti.

 The couple had five children: Cosimo, Palla, Piero, Giovanni and Lucrezia; it is likely that Tommaso Masini da Peretola was an illegitimate son of Rucellai.